zamonium/GameLeaderboard/README.md

 # GameLeaderboard
-Implementation of a game leaderboard web API with ASP.NET Core
+REST API for game scores and leaderboards.
+ASP.NET Core 8, EF Core, JWT auth, SQL Server.
+Built as a portfolio piece during transition from Unity to .NET backend.